LeXXik/Famo.us-AjaxRequest/README.md

 ### How to load
 -   Pull in with ``require(AjaxRequest);``
--   Create a new instance by passing options ``AjaxRequest`` methods.
+-   Create a new instance by passing options to ``AjaxRequest`` methods.
 Any passed options will override the defaults.

 ## Supported methods
 ```javascript